Arrested official had access to intel from Canada’s allies

-TORONTO (AP) - The head of the Royal Canadian Mounted Police force says the national police force has been shaken by the arrest of one of its senior intelligence officers and says he had access to information from Canada’s allies.
+TORONTO (AP) - The head of the Royal Canadian Mounted Police force said Monday the national police force has been “shaken” by the arrest of one of its senior intelligence officers and said he had access to information from Canada’s allies.

 RCMP Commissioner Brenda Lucki said in a statement Monday the Mounties are assessing and trying to mitigate the possible damage.
-Ortis had access to domestic and international intelligence.
+Lucki said Ortis worked for the RCMP since 2007 and given his senior position he had access to intelligence coming from Canada’s allies both domestically and internationally.

+“We are aware of the potential risk to agency operations of our partners in Canada and abroad and we thank them for their continued collaboration,” Lucki said.

-Ortis was charged under three sections of the Security of Information Act as well as two Criminal Code provisions, including breach of trust.
+The 47-year-old was charged under three sections of the Security of Information Act as well as two Criminal Code provisions, including breach of trust.

+Lucki said the charges “have shaken many people throughout the RCMP, particularly in Federal Policing.”

+She added she was limited in what she can say because the matter is before the courts.

 Sign up for Daily Newsletters